raushanctf/Bandit-Overthewire/README.md

 🛠️ **Steps to Solve**

 * Step1:- To Now, use the retrieved password to log into Level 2:
+* Step 2:- connect is username@bandit.labs.overthewire.org, on port 2220. username is **bandit2** and the Password is
+     **263JGJPfgU6LtdEvgfWU1XP5yac29mFx**
-* Step 2:- After Login, we use Linux commands like ls and Cat then we find Passwords to move forward Next Level
+* step 3:- After Login, we use Linux commands like ls and Cat then we find Passwords to move forward Next Level

 👉 Here POC Given To solve this lab

 ![level2](https://github.com/user-attachments/assets/6cdef59a-7f7b-4bd6-82a5-2e4bb55ce540)
 ![level2 1](https://github.com/user-attachments/assets/56dd0a48-cf7f-4aeb-a2df-68137c37781e)

-we Found Passwords for Level 3 is **MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx**
+We found Password for Level 3 is **MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx**

 # 🎯Bandit Level 2 to 3
 👉 Problem Description: The goal of Level 3 is to connect to the Bandit server using SSH and find the password for Level 4.